Mentorship Programs

 mins read time

-The 2022 L&D Global Sentiment Survey shows mentorship has moved from #6 to #4 on the list of Learning & Development strategies businesses are looking at.
+Mentorship has moved from #6 to #4 on the list of Learning & Development strategies businesses are looking at, according to the L&D Global Sentiment Survey.
 More than half of organizations (56% - 71%) now use mentoring in some form.

-Mentoring programs continue to thrive in the corporate world because they bridge the gap between junior and senior employees.
-With mentoring, for example, new employees can quickly ramp up and build a lasting relationship with their mentor.
+Mentorship programs in the workplace continue to thrive because they bridge the gap between junior and senior employees.
+With an employee mentoring program, for example, new employees can quickly ramp up and build a lasting relationship with their mentor.

 It’s clear that running impactful mentoring programs is becoming more of a priority in most organizations.